Enterprise Risk Management for Physician Practices: More Than Managing Insurance Risks

 Risk Management and Insurance word cloud

-The Enterprise Risk Management (ERM) concept in healthcare may be familiar to some individuals and organizations, unfamiliar to others and/or perceived by still others as an overwhelming concept.
+The concept of Enterprise Risk Management (ERM) in healthcare may be familiar to some, unfamiliar to others, and even perceived as overwhelming by certain individuals or organizations.
 Essentially, ERM is a strategy to increase the economic and noneconomic value of an organization.

 ERM was first implemented in the financial services sector.
 Since then, more and more organizations across all industries began to imbed the concept of ERM into their culture.